This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 I got these DVDs a couple weeks ago and I decided to watch them each separately — with a few days in between each — so I could soak in what I’d learned and make notes about the things that really stuck with me the most.
 Since Jim was out of town during this time, I wanted to share with him the highlights, with hopes that he’d want to watch the videos with me again later.

 Turns out, Jim returned home while I was just getting ready to watch the third and last video in the series, so we watched it together.
 WOW!
 That’s the one that made the most impact — on both of us.
 It’s the one that has all of the tips that you should use when you’re in the process of picking out a dog.

 I’m so glad we watched it together.
 In fact, it’s so good that we plan to watch it over again if we ever decide to add another dog to our household.
-(We’ve had 3 dogs at one time before, then down to 2, but at this time Tenor is quite content being an “only child”.)
+(We’ve had 3 dogs at one time before, then we went down to 2, but at this time Tenor is quite content being an “only child”.)